Harriet Miers: Personal life

 Miers is a close friend of former Secretary of State Condoleezza Rice and former Secretary of Agriculture Ann Veneman.
-Texas Supreme Court Justice Nathan Hecht has known her for more than 25 years.
+Texas Supreme Court Justice Nathan Hecht has known her for more than 25 years, over which time they have had an on-again-off-again relationship.
 After Miers's nomination to the Supreme Court, Hecht was cited as an unofficial spokesperson representing her views.

 In 1979, after she made partner in her law firm, she became an evangelical Christian after a series of long discussions with Hecht, who was her colleague at the firm.